Converting an extension into an app

 What is an app in the context of Contentful?
 Apps are the next generation of UI extensions.
 Inheriting most of the functionality that UI Extensions support and improve upon it, apps help everyone -- developers and non-developers alike -- install and configure Contentful extensions more easily than before.
 With apps, you can further customize Contentful to suit your own needs and workflows.

-Using the App Framework, you can create private apps for your own space or organization.
+Using the App Framework, you can create custom apps for your own space or organization.
 Not sure where to begin?
 Check out the public apps available (for free!) from the Contentful marketplace.

 Advantages of apps over UI extensions

 The main benefit of apps is that they are out-of-the-box solutions.
 Apps are meant to create user-friendly installation flows, transforming a space without complex interactions.
 In contrast, UI extensions need to be configured by the developers of each extension.

 Apps are defined inside a single Contentful organization as a template.
 This template, called an

 AppDefinition, is then referenced by the installation of the app inside a space environment.
 Each installation saves a set of installation parameters.
 This allows for easy maintenance of apps when installed across multiple spaces or organizations.
 Apps can be private to organizations or published publicly on the Contentful marketplace.

 Not sure if transforming an existing UI extension into an app is worth it?
 Try thinking about these criteria: